 Many people feel angry about paying council tax, and if you do then you’re not alone.
 It’s especially hard to keep paying council tax when public services are cut all the time.
 Your local library might have closed, there are more potholes in roads to damage your car and your child’s school is stretched and can’t cope.

-Local authorities are funded by council tax as well as money from central government.
-As money from central government reduces, the councils are forced to make budget cuts or raise your council tax bill.
+Local authorities are funded by council tax as well as money from the central government.
+As money from the central government reduces, the councils are forced to make budget cuts or raise your council tax bill.
 As a result, you might notice that you’re paying as much as you’ve always done – and possibly even more – whilst watching local services gradually run out of money.

 Councils are forced to increase their council tax rates, charging more for the same services.
-This is because they’re not getting as much money from central government as they have been in the past.
+This is because they’re not getting as much money from the central government as they have been in the past.

 Most people wonder ‘Why do we pay council tax?’ when they're struggling to pay.
 They’re trying to cut costs wherever they can, and council tax stands in their way.
 You might wonder if there’s any way to delay or cancel your payments.

 Unfortunately, council tax is one of life’s essentials.
 You can’t get away with skipping payments, and there are many ways for councils to take their share if you won’t hand it over willingly.
 Council tax is one outgoing that you’ll just have to keep in your budget.

 Council tax is a priority debt.
 If you start to struggle financially, do your best to keep paying your council tax monthly.
 If you start to miss payments, you’ll become responsible for paying the year’s rate all at once.
 If you can’t pay the full year’s rate in one go, the council will move on to other methods of debt collection.